Koehlerorum/cities/README.md

 > $ docker-compose run -e CITIES_SERVER=\<your host IP address\>:3000 cities npm run test

+The **host IP address** above should be an IP address of the host running the **docker-compose** command.
+However it *must not* be localhost or 127.0.0.1, because that would refer the localhost address of the docker container running the tests.

 ## API Documentation and Manual Testing

 The API of the service is documented using OpenAPI format.
 The